Part I: What Do We See in a Chronic Pain Population in a Typical Primary Care Practice?

 Lack of a work up and documentation of a work up for pain condition.
 This can include EHR mischaracterizations / misrepresentations of clinical data resulting from notes carried from prior encounters that imply an exam that did not occur, or previous findings from prior encounters where a current status is implied in the note.

 Lack of trials of treatment alternatives.

-Consistently writing prescriptions in a way that doesn't accurately reflect the instructions to the patient in their use in an attempt to "mask" an insurance or compliance issue, e.g., writing a large 30 day opioid prescription that is intended to be used by the patient PRN for 6 months with no followup by the prescriber during that time.
+Consistently writing prescriptions in a way that don't accurately reflect the instructions to the patient in their use in an attempt to "mask" an insurance or compliance issue, e.g., writing a large 30 day opioid prescription that is intended to be used by the patient as needed for six months with no followup by the prescriber during that time.